sg-crest A Singapore Government Agency Website

 You will first need to file a Magistrate's Complaint.
 You can start legal proceedings for private prosecution if the magistrate decides that there is sufficient reason for your case to proceed to private prosecution.

-Private prosecution will start after the court issues a summons and you serve it on the defendant.
+Private prosecution will start after the court issues a summons and you serve it on the accused.
 You may conduct the prosecution yourself or engage a lawyer to do so for you.
+The court is independent and will not be able to give you legal advice or assist you in the conduct of your prosecution.

 How to issue and serve a private summons